 This render element is enabled through the Render Elements tab of the Render Setup window in 3ds Max and displays its parameters in a rollout at the bottom of the window:

-VRayVFB – When enabled, the render elements appear in the V-Ray Virtual Frame Buffer.
+VRayVFB – When enabled, the render elements appear in the V-Ray Frame Buffer (VFB).

 Deep output – Specifies whether to include this render element in deep images.